 Vocabulary and language development in children at 4-5 years

-At this age, your child will begin to learn and use more:
+At this age, children begin to learn and use more:

 - connecting words, like ‘when’ and ‘but’

 - words that explain complicated emotions, like ‘confused’, ‘upset’ and ‘delighted’

 - words that explain things going on in their brains, like ‘don’t know’ and ‘remember’

 - words that explain where things are, like ‘between’, ‘above’, ‘below’ and ‘top’.